Maotsk/yingfa-invertor/README.en.md

 ## Home Assistant Energy Dashboard Integration

-Energy (kWh) calculation and battery power sensors are created on the **Home Assistant** side, not on the ESP.
+Energy (kWh) calculation and power sensors are created on the **Home Assistant** side, not on the ESP.
 This is a deliberate choice: integration on the ESP8266 adds extra load and additional flash memory writes, reducing the device's lifespan.